 - Urinary tract infections – are considered the infection of the bladder, urethra, ureters, or kidneys.
 Pelvic pain is also accompanied by frequent urination, a burning sensation while urinating, a persistent urge to urinate, etc.

 - Chronic constipation – occurs when bowel movements are irregular and there is difficulty with the passage of stools.
 The problem persists for a couple of weeks, and usually, there are less than three bowel movements in a week.

 - Appendicitis – is the inflammation of the appendix.
 Usually, the pain starts in the middle of the abdomen and travels to the lower right side of the abdomen.
 Other signs and symptoms of appendicitis include nausea, vomiting, constipation, frequent urination, etc.

 How Is the Cause of Pelvic Pain Determined?

 Your doctor will ask you questions that will help him/her to determine the cause of pelvic pain.
 Your doctor will also run some tests, like:

 - Pregnancy test

 - Abdominal and pelvic X-Ray

 - Lower endoscopy

-The treatment of pelvic pain depends from its cause.
+The treatment of pelvic pain depends on its cause.
 The treatment usually varies from certain medications, including Laparoscopic surgery treatment if necessary.